bitpay/bitcore-blog/contents/articles/bitcore-now-has-100-bitcoin-core-test-data-coverage/index.md

 to this important task.
 If you've thought about collaborating with bitcore but didn't know where to start, writing tests is a good way to internalize with the source code, learn about bitcoin, and improve the project a lot.
-You can also follow <a href="how-to-contribute">our collaboration guide</a> if you are new to open-source contributions.
+You can also follow <a href="/blog/articles/how-to-contribute/">our collaboration guide</a> if you are new to open-source contributions.

 While this milestone is important (test data compatibility with Bitcoin